 director: Foo Bars

 The YAML format is widely used for storing configuration data.
 One of the reasons for this is the ability to include comments, which is lacking in other formats, such as JSON.
 The use of YAML for service-to-service communication is less common, primarily due to the greater size of the serialized data.
-Let’s get to some more size-efficient serialization formats.

 Apache Thrift